Daniel-Fejdych/Portfolio/README.md

 Link to another project I helped with, Focused on creating a smart home control system: https://github.com/Tomukas10/G5-soft-eng.git

-Link to my Year 4 Dissertation project: https://github.com/Daniel-Fejdych/Year-4-Dissertation-Project.git
+Link to my Year 4 Dissertation project, focused on creating, testing, and evaluating an LLM based AI tutor to teach students how to program in Python: https://github.com/Daniel-Fejdych/Year-4-Dissertation-Project.git